bobvanderlinden/softwarebakeryblog/articles/infinote-server-with-pam.markdown

 ### Authentication using PAM
 The [documentation of infinoted](http://gobby.0x539.de/trac/wiki/Infinote/Infinoted) shows the option to setup PAM but gives no hints on how to do it.
 There are multiple ways to setup PAM authentication with infinoted.
 We chose to use the [pam\_pwdfile](http://cpbotha.net/software/pam_pwdfile/) authentication module.
 This allows you to define users and passwords in a flat text file, so that you do not need to create full system users for them.
+So you need to `apt-get install libpam-pwdfile`.
 Since all users that are in this file are solely created for use with infinote we will use the module [pam_permit](http://www.kernel.org/pub/linux/libs/pam/Linux-PAM-html/sag-pam_permit.html) to forgo account management.

 We start by creating a new PAM service in the `/etc/pam.d/` directory called `infinote` and use the following as its contents:
 <h5 class='code-link'>/etc/pam.d/infinote</h5>